Women in Leadership

 4. We encourage discussion and transparency on the issue of gender equity, and welcome suggestions on how to address barriers to achieving gender balance.

-5. We recognise that the Women in Leadership Action Plan is part of a broader Diversity and Inclusion framework for Treasury.
+5. We recognise that the Women in Leadership Action Plan is part of Treasury's broader Diversity and Inclusion Framework.
+This Framework includes a range of strategies and plans to support our commitment to recognising and valuing all people for their diverse abilities and strengths.